-Just 70km from Kraków, the Nazis built over 40 sub-camps in Auschwitz-Birkenau, in which over one million Jews and other minorities were killed.
+Just 70km (43 miles) from Krakow, the Nazis built over 40 sub-camps in Auschwitz-Birkenau, in which over one million Jews and other minorities were killed.

-Nowadays, it is possible to visit two camps: Auschwitz I, the first death camp, and Auschwitz II-Birkenau, established in 1941.
+Nowadays, it's possible to visit two camps: Auschwitz I, the first death camp, and Auschwitz II-Birkenau, which was established in 1941.

 Founded in 1940 as a camp for Polish prisoners of war who could no longer fit in the Polish prisons, Auschwitz I was the main death camp and where the SS garrison administration was located.